 You can also start small.
 Adding a hosted checkout button to your website will allow you to remain hands-off with the transaction while your merchant provider handles it for you (along with the related PCI compliance).
 If you need more features, you can always then opt for a shopping cart with more customization and functionality to meet your customers’ needs.

 With in-store purchases, your customer service and products determine whether a one-time shopper will become a repeat customer.
-With e-commerce purchases, you have additional ways to stay front and center with your visitors, even if they don’t make a purchase.
+By accepting online payments, you have additional ways to stay front and center with your visitors, even if they don’t make a purchase.
 These tactics include retargeting ads and email campaigns.

 Letting visitors subscribe to updates gives you the opportunity to send them promotions, holiday greetings anniversary and birthday emails, and so much more.
 Then, when your visitors are ready to buy or have someone to shop for, you’re at the forefront of their minds.